HWeber-tech/emp_proving_ground_v1/docs/CTRADER_SETUP_GUIDE.md

 the FIX policy shift.
-For day-to-day work follow [`docs/policies/integration_policy.md`](policies/integration_policy.md) and the FIX playbooks in `docs/fix_api/`.
+For day-to-day work follow [`docs/policies/integration_policy.md`](policies/integration_policy.md) and the FIX playbooks in `docs/fix_api/`. codex/assess-technical-debt-in-ci-workflows-h53fj9

+The legacy text intentionally remains absent to avoid suggesting that the OpenAPI tooling is still supported.

  codex/assess-technical-debt-in-ci-workflows-34cv3v
 The legacy text intentionally remains absent to avoid suggesting that the